autocore-ai/AutowareAuto/docs/building/index.md

 It's important that you always run `colcon build` from the repository root.
 If everything went well, you should _not_ see "failed" on your screen, although "packages had stderr output" is okay.

-This assumes you want a maximally optimized build in order to run the stack as well as possible.
+This assumes you want a maximally optimized build in order to run the stack as efficiently as possible.
 For development and/or reduced compile times, leave out the `--cmake-args -DCMAKE_BUILD_TYPE="Release"`.

 To verify that everything works as expected, see if all tests pass: